ryedin/site/_development/running-locally.md

     web    | == Sinatra (v1.4.6) has taken the stage on 3000 for development with backup from WEBrick web    | [2015-09-18 06:16:53] INFO  WEBrick::HTTPServer#start: pid=7 port=3000

+This will boot all of your app processes and apply configured [links](/docs/linking).
+Local code changes will be [synced](/docs/code-sync) with your running processes in real time.

 To exit `convox start` press `Ctrl+C`.

 ## Data persistence